 That is right.
 You will have fewer page views in those one-to-two seconds, decrease customer satisfaction, and see fewer conversions.

-Today’s consumers have high demands that they expect, especially when it comes to the speed at which they browse the web.
+Today's consumers have high demands that they expect, especially regarding the speed at which they browse the web.

 They want an unhindered user experience to quickly and effortlessly find what they are looking for on the web.

-Fast loading websites have become a requirement if you want to remain competitive and not lose visitors to your website.
+Fast loading websites have become a requirement to remain competitive and not lose visitors to your website.